ModestGoblin/amqp-specs/conninfo/src/conninfo-v1.0-wd01.md

 `connection-info`.
 The value of the entry MUST be of type `fields`.

 The following key values have defined meaning.
 An implementation MAY choose to omit a key from the map.
 An implementation MAY also include keys of its own.

-If an implementation receives a key from its partner that it does not recognise, it SHOULD ignore it.
+The receiving partner SHOULD NOT ascribe any semantics to a key not defined by this specification or its value, and the sender partner MUST NOT expect a receiver to ascribe any semantics to such a key.

 # 3.1 connection-info